calee14/NodeWorkspace/projectbackend/README.md

 - Can't use GoDaddy anymore.
 Will use Heroku for hosting.
 Get instructions on how to load website on Heroku and host it.
 # TODO:
 - Improve UI
+  - Change color theme for sidemenu
+  - Clean up the info page (Color Theme and HTML)
 - Finish graph
 - Add features to website
 - Change line graphs to bar graphs and display growth in percent